 Paul Gilbert is among the top guitar shredders of all time.
 But it’s not his speed alone that’s impressive.
 The Mr. Big guitarist’s licks and solos are both musical and rhythmically engaging, two qualities that you’ll find in the work of all the great players, whether it’s Django Reinhardt, B.B.
 King, Eric Clapton, Jimmy Page, Eddie Van Halen or Steve Vai.

 Gilbert recorded a video for Guitar Center Sessions some years ago, in which he demonstrated a number of techniques.
-In one of the best segments, shown below, he demonstrates how he uses rhythm to generate new riffs and licks that sound fresh, yet familiar, and engaging.
+In one of the best segments, shown above, he demonstrates how he uses rhythm to generate new riffs and licks that sound fresh, yet familiar and engaging.

 What emerges is a very useful and simple technique for creating your own riffs and licks from any rhythm pattern you find interesting.
 It’s also, as Gilbert says, a great way to get inspired when you feel like you’re stuck.